 Conventional cabling options are bulky, making them impractical for novel architectural approaches.
 Fiber optic cables are not only more compact than conventional electrical cables but they also scale better.

-By helping to resolve these key challenges, optical I/O and the capabilities of in-package optical I/O support game-changing solutions for the aerospace sector.
+By helping to resolve these key challenges in the aerospace industry, optical I/O solutions and the capabilities of in-package optical I/O support game-changing innovations for the aerospace sector.
 Areas such as phased array radar, satellite operations, advanced avionics, battlespace interconnectivity and more will be among the first sectors to experience the performance that optical-enabled architectures will provide.

 “Optical I/O allows systems to be logically connected, but physically distributed.
 For instance, if you have a beamformer, there are sensors and processors that affect how the beam gets computed and formed.
 They are functionally and logically connected.
 But they don’t have to be physically co-located.
 They can be physically decoupled, so that you can serve different size, power and weight constraints.”Vladimir Stojanovic, Professor at University of California, Berkeley, and Co-Founder and Chief Architect at Ayar Labs